cdAdenutsi/LNUQNet/README.md

 If you use this code in your research, please cite:

 Author(s).
-"LNUQNet: An Uncertainty-Aware Deep Learning Model for Lithology Classification"
+"LNUQNet: An Uncertainty-Aware Deep Learning Model for Lithology Classification."